Terms and Conditions

-As of 15 January, we now charge a transaction fee of £2.50 on all payment types.
-This covers administration costs and postage and enables us to provide a dedicated booking service.
+We charge a transaction fee of £2.50 on all payment types.
+This covers administration costs and enables us to provide a dedicated booking service.
 This charge does not apply to transactions under £10, group bookings over 50 and school group bookings.
 We also waive this charge if you are a REP Friend.

-Please talk to a member of our BOX office team if you require further information.
+Please talk to a member of our theatre & Sales team if you require further information.

 Discounts and Concessions

 Concessions are not available for all performances.
 Not all concessions are available online.
 They are limited and are therefore subject to availability.
 Only one discount per ticket applies.
 Any discount priced tickets must be requested at the time of booking and the Sales Team may ask to see proof of entitlement before selling tickets at discount prices.
 All discounts are subject to availability where applicable and can be withdrawn at the discretion of the Theatre Management without prior notice, and do not apply to tickets already purchased.